UnoSD/Blog/Infrastructure as code in 2021/article.md

 ### Pros

-- Unofficial industry standard as of 2021
+- Unofficial **industry standard** as of 2021 (endorsed by several organisations)
 - Language and CLI are incredibly easy to understand and to use

 ### Cons

-- **HCL** has its limits and simple logic can turn into complex templates
+- **HCL** has its limits and simple logic can turn into complex templates (and can be frustrating to code)
 - Storage of the state is in plain text, including secrets; responsibility for securing it lies with the user
 - Tooling and code completion is not always great and misses "compile"-time checks
 - Being an open-source tool, is supported by the community only unless you pay for **Terraform Enterprise**
-- Resources support is delayed and sometimes quite heavily
+- Resources support is delayed, sometimes quite heavily; bugs can stay unfixed for years

+---

 ## Pulumi